Azure/azure-sdk-for-node/README.md

 });
 ```

-## ServiceBus Queues
+## Service Bus Queues

-ServiceBus Queues are an alternative to Storage Queues that might be useful in scenarios where more advanced messaging features are needed (larger message sizes, message ordering, single-operaiton destructive reads, scheduled delivery) using push-style delivery (using long polling).
+Service Bus Queues are an alternative to Storage Queues that might be useful in scenarios where more advanced messaging features are needed (larger message sizes, message ordering, single-operaiton destructive reads, scheduled delivery) using push-style delivery (using long polling).

 The **createQueueIfNotExists** method can be used to ensure a queue exists: